Battle of Cyzicus

-The naval Battle of Cyzicus (Greek: Kyzikos) took place in May or June 410 BC during the Peloponnesian War.
+The Battle of Cyzicus (Greek: Kyzikos) took place in May or June 410 BC during the Peloponnesian War.
 During the battle, an Athenian fleet commanded by Alcibiades, Thrasybulus, and Theramenes routed and destroyed a Spartan fleet commanded by Mindarus.
 The victory allowed Athens to recover control over a number of cities in the Hellespont over the next year.
 In the wake of their defeat, the Spartans made a peace offer, which the Athenians rejected.

 Prelude

 Athens had been debilitated after the Sicilian expedition and its hold on the Hellespont had loosened with Persian support now behind Sparta.
-Cyzicus revolted from Athens in the summer of 411, but had been recovered by the Athenian fleet after the Battle of Cynossema.
+Cyzicus revolted from Athens in the summer of 411, but was recovered by the Athenian fleet after the Battle of Cynossema.

 In the wake of the Athenian victory at Abydos in November 411 BC, the Spartan admiral Mindarus sent to Sparta for reinforcements and began working with the Persian satrap Pharnabazus to plan for a new offensive.
 The Athenians, meanwhile, were unable to follow through on their victory, since the depletion of the Athenian treasury precluded any major operations.
 Thus, by the spring of 410 BC, Mindarus had built a fleet of at least 60 ships, and with the support of Pharnabazus's troops, took the city of Cyzicus.
 The Athenian fleet in the Hellespont withdrew from its base at Sestos to Cardia to avoid the superior Spartan force, and to regroup under Alcibiades, Theramenes and Thrasybulus.
 The consolidated Athenian fleet, including a force of land troops under Chaereas, set out to the Hellespont to challenge Mindarus.

 Command structure and strength of the opposing forces

 Pharnabazus controlled large Persian land forces in his satrapy, including an important cavalry force.
-Mindarus, commanded the Peloponnesian fleet.
-Diodoros says that Mindarus had collected triremes from the Peloponnese and elsewhere (there were forces from as far away as Syracuse on Sicily), raising at least 80 ships, but Xenophon (the superior source) says he had 60 ships.
+Mindarus commanded the Peloponnesian fleet.
+Diodoros says that Mindarus had collected triremes from the Peloponnese and elsewhere (there were forces from as far away as Syracuse on Sicily), raising at least 80 ships, but Xenophon (the source writing closer to the time) says he had 60 ships.
 In any case, the Peloponnesians were not as proficient in naval warfare as their Athenian adversaries.

 Alcibiades, as the senior general, was in command of the united Athenian fleet, Theramenes and Thrasybulus acting as his juniors.
 Alcibiades was supported by the democrats, having been elected by the Athenian fleet on Samos.
 Theramenes had been appointed by the oligarchic ‘5,000’ in Athens.
 Donald Kagan disputes Alcibiades's supreme command stating that Thrasybulus, as commander of the whole fleet and victor of Cynossema and Abydos, probably had the strategic command at Cyzicus while Alcibiades was only in command of his own squadron.
 As Cornelius Nepos states: "In the Peloponnesian War Thrasybulus accomplished many victories without Alcibiades; the latter accomplished nothing without the former, yet he, by some gift of nature gained all the credit."
 Nevertheless the generals were, at this stage, cooperating closely.
 The Peloponnesians were unaware of the consolidation of the Athenian fleets and the increase in their number.
 The Athenian fleet is estimated to have been 86 triremes.